sgoettel/rzcf/README.md

 I've merely written a small script that allows you to get a first impression of the data.
 It was actually just for my own tests and use-cases, but I like to share what I did in Python (might help someone somewhere), so here we go..

 RZCF (RedditZstCommentFilter) filters Reddit comments from pushift dumps based on various parameters such as the username, date, or a specific keyword or phrase within the comment.
-The script works on `.zst` Reddit data dumps.
-The output is saved to a JSON file named `filtered_comments.json`.
+The script ignores comments from 'automoderator', as well as comments where the body of the comment is either '[deleted]' or '[removed]', script works on `.zst` Reddit data dumps.
+The output is saved to a JSON file named `filtered_comments_<timestamp>.json` where `<timestamp>` is the current date and time you run it.

 ## How to use